DrrBurger/DrrBurger/README.md

 ---

 ### :man_technologist: About Me :
-In the past, I was a chef.
+- In the past, I was a chef.
 Now I'm a Go and Python developer !!!

-I love reading books and I love learning new things!!!
+- I love reading books and I love learning new things!!!

-- :zap: In my free time, I solve problems on Codewar, Leetcode, read tech articles, and watchin "IT" videos.
+- In my free time, I solve problems on Codewar, Leetcode, read tech articles, and watchin "IT" videos.

 :mailbox:How to reach me:
 - [Email](dr.burger.m@gmail.com)